Holy sprouts! What's up with the seeds in this tomato?

 What you see: White and green squiggles in tomato flesh What it is: Sprouting tomato seeds!
 Eat or toss: As long as the tomato is intact and not showing signs of rotting, etc., it’s entirely safe to eat the tomato and its sprouts.
 Some say such tomatoes might not taste as good and should be used in cooked dishes, but I’ve eaten them raw and haven’t found the flavor to be off.
 It probably depends on how much the sprouts have grown.

 We knew this tomato was not long for this world.
 We were rushing to use it up when we sliced it open and discovered....it was pregnant?

 Ok, that’s not really how it works in plant world, but this tomato really was starting to grow baby tomato plants.
 The seeds germinated while still inside the parent plant, splitting open to reveal eager green sprouts.
-The phenomenon is known as “vivipary” which actually does mean “live birth.”
+In plants, the phenomenon is known as “vivipary.”

 Why did this tomato’s seeds start unleashing those wormy looking sprouts?
 First off, it was an older tomato.
 The hormone that prevents seed germination was probably running low.
 Second, the tomato was on the counter in my too-warm apartment, where an outdated heating system often creates sweltering indoor weather in January.
 That high temperature, along with the moist conditions deep inside this tomato, created an ideal germination climate.